paycoreio/docs/docs/products/hpp/integration-guide.md

 ### Forward using a created payment invoice

+## Integration type

+Your integration type decides how you set your parameters.

+### Full-page redirect

+Full-page is right for you if you take  [Alternative Payment Methods](#)  (APMs) through Worldpay, as well as card payments.
+Currently the iframe/lightbox integration doesn't support APMs.

+In the full-page integration we use an iframe to display 3D Secure.
+All other Hosted Payment Page content is displayed full page in the browser.

+### JavaScript SDK

+[JavaScript SDK](#)  is right for you if you want a more advanced integration with card payments only:

+-   **In the iframe setup**  all Hosted Payment Page content, including 3D Secure content, is displayed in an iframe within your website.

+-   **In the lightbox setup**  we use an iframe to display 3D Secure within the lightbox.
+All other Hosted Payment Page content is displayed in the lightbox.

 ## Using metadata

 In the example above we suppose you will store the  `reference_id`  that’s unique to the payment in your order table.
 This way your website is able to look-up the order for this payment when the webhook is triggered by PayCore.io.
 Your website is keeping track of the payment, effectively bringing about the connection between order and payment.
 This approach is easiest to grasp, which is why we use it in our example.